stackbit-themes/nextjs-starter/README.md

 ![Next.js Dev + Stackbit Dev](https://assets.stackbit.com/docs/next-dev-stackbit-dev.png)

-## Cloud Project

-When creating a cloud project, you must set the following environment variables:

-- `REPO_WORKING_BRANCH`: Branch that Stackbit should use to commit changes.
-(This is usually `preview`.)
-- `REPO_REPO_URL`: URL to the remote GitHub host repository.

 ## Next Steps

 Here are a few suggestions on what to do next if you're new to Stackbit: